jamesfalkner/quarkus-mcp-agentic/README.md

 You'll need `node` and `npm` installed (this is used to start mcp services).
 Follow the [recommended way](https://nodejs.org/en/download) to install for your system.

+You will also need a container environment available (e.g. Podman or Docker) if you want to see built-in telemetry, which you can access once the app is up by going to the Dev UI and finding the Grafana link.
+If you don't have a container environment, comment out the part in `application.properties` dealing with telemetry.

 Create a directory called `playground` at the root folder of your clone if you wish to use the `filesystem` MCP server (or change the name in `application.properties` to some other name, but the directory must exist)

 Several of the MCP services require API keys.
 Here are links to get the keys: